nusenu/ansible-relayor/README.md

 * `tor_metricsport_nginx_config_file` filepath
     - this variable is only relevant if `tor_enableMetricsPort` is True
-    - it defines the absulte filename where ansible will place the generated nginx configuration snipped
+    - it defines the filepath where the nginx reverse proxy configuration for MetricsPort will be stored on the relay
-    - the contents of this file/these files need to be included or pasted into the nginx running on the relay to make MetricsPort accessible for prometheus scraping
+    - this file has to be included in your webserver configuration on the relay to make MetricsPort accessible for remote prometheus scraping
-    - this filename has to contain a host specific part (like inventory_hostname) since it will write one config per host
-    - default: ~/.tor/{{inventory_hostname}}-nginx_config
+    - default: undefined (no file is generated)

 * `tor_gen_metricsport_htpasswd` boolean
     - this variable is only relevant if `tor_enableMetricsPort` is True